elugens/fireamp/README.md

 - **Centralized Components**: All shadcn/ui components are maintained in the `ui` package
 - **ES Module Support**: The UI package uses ES Modules with proper `.js` extension handling
 - **Consistent Theming**: Shared color schemes and design tokens across all applications
+- **New York Style**: Uses the "new-york" style variant for components
 - **Customizability**: Components can be customized at the application level when needed

 For detailed information about the shadcn/ui integration, see [turbo-shad-setup.md](./turbo-shad-setup.md).